-Jumpers JI2C1 and JI2C2 allow you to connect the System Management Bus (I2C) to the PCI-E/PCI slots.
+Jumpers JI2C1 and JI2C2 allow you to connect the System Management Bus (I2C) to the PCI-E slots.
 Both jumpers must be set to the same setting (JI2C1 controls the clock and JI2C2 controls the data).
-The default setting is set to pins 2-3 (Disabled).
+The default setting is Disabled.